jlparkI/xGPR/docs/prediction_tutorial.rst

 one of the great advantages of GPs -- the model will automatically tell you when it doesn't trust its own prediction.
 The predicted variance will *always* increase to very large values once you go to points that lie well outside the region covered by the original training set.
-You may sometimes not need the predicted variance, in which case you can set ``get_var`` to ``False`` and only the predicted_mean is returned.
+You may not need the predicted variance, in which case you can set ``get_var`` to ``False`` and only the predicted_mean is returned.

+**Note**: Calculating the predicted variance is significantly more expensive than just getting the predictions, especially on CPU and especially if the number of fitting or variance RFFs is large.
+Consider setting ``get_var`` to False if you don't need variance for a particular set of predictions.

 Note that if you used a static layer to preprocess your training set, you must also preprocess future data through the same static layer